GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ## Tag Engine 2.0
 This is the main branch for Tag Engine.
-Tag Engine 2.0 is a flavor of Tag Engine that is hosted on Cloud Run instead of App Engine and is [VPC-SC compatible](https://cloud.google.com/vpc-service-controls/docs/supported-products).
+Tag Engine v2 is a flavor of Tag Engine that is hosted on Cloud Run instead of App Engine and is [VPC-SC compatible](https://cloud.google.com/vpc-service-controls/docs/supported-products).
 It supports user authentication and role based access control.
-Customers who have multiple teams using BigQuery and Cloud Storage can authorize each team to tag only their data assets using separate Tag Creator service accounts.
+Customers who have multiple teams using BigQuery and Cloud Storage can authorize each team to tag only their data assets using separate Tag Creator service accounts (more on that later).

 Tag Engine is an open-source extension to Google Cloud's Data Catalog which is now part of the Dataplex product suite.
 Tag Engine automates the tagging of BigQuery tables and views as well as data lake files in Cloud Storage.
 You create tag configurations that specify how to populate the various fields of a tag template through SQL expressions or static values.
 Tag Engine runs the configurations either on demand or on a schedule to create, update or delete the tags.